 This article explains 5 common mistakes made at craft shows that encourage one-time sales instead of opportunities that set your business up for the future.

-Craft shows are a great sales channel and marketing channel.
+Craft shows are a great sales channel, but also a great marketing channel.
 Meaning, don’t just look at craft shows as a way to make a bunch of one-time sales, but also to make connections, grow your newsletter, and increase brand awareness.

 Here’s how to look at each craft show shopper:

-On average, over 90% of shoppers will fall under category 1 or 2.
-So if you’re simply focused on making the sale or nothing, you’re missing out on a big opportunity to market (not just sell) to the 90%+ who aren’t going to buy that day.
+On average, over 90% of shoppers will fall under #1 or #3.
+So if you’re simply focused on making the sale or nothing, you’re missing out on a big opportunity to market (not just sell) to the majority who aren’t going to buy that day.